Apeoholic/Apeoholic.se/_posts/2016-09-19-Setting up source control for a HoloLens Unity project.markdown

 ## Setting up your project
 Go to Edit -&gt; Project Settings -&gt; Editor
-To make source control work the most hassle free you should make sure version control has visible meta files (or hidden meta files, if you don&#39;t want to see them in Windows Explorer).
+To make source control work hassle free, you should make sure version control has visible meta files (or hidden meta files, if you don&#39;t want to see them in Windows Explorer).
 It will add a meta file for each asset in you project, this will make sure that only the asset and the meta files gets tagged as changed if you change an asset, otherwise the whole folder would be tagged as changed.
-Also make sure Asset serialization -&gt; Mode is set to &quot;Force Text&quot; this will make source control work much better.
+Also make sure Asset serialization -&gt; Mode is set to &quot;Force Text&quot; this will make your source control handle diffs (text is easier to handle than binary-files.
-It is better to work with text files instead of binary files.
 Using the Hololens toolkit [http://www.apeoholic.se/hololens/2016/07/27/setting-up-a-hololens-unity-project.html][3] will change these settings for you.
 &nbsp;
 [![clip_image002.png][4]][4]